 Habitat Stewardship Program for Species at Risk

-The HSP provides funding to stewards for implementing activities that protect or conserve habitats for species at risk and priority species that are not at risk to prevent them from becoming a conservation concern.
-The Species at Risk Stream gives priority to projects that target species listed under the SARA.
 For both streams, activities must take place on private lands, provincial Crown lands, Aboriginal lands, or in aquatic and marine areas across Canada.
-The program also fosters partnerships among organizations interested in the recovery of species at risk and other priority
+The program also fosters partnerships among organizations interested in the recovery of species at risk and other species.

 - the Garry oak (Quercus garryana) ecosystem of southern Vancouver Island, the Gulf Islands, and Fraser Valley of British Columbia, which is home to more than 20 species at risk nationally;